orval-labs/orval/docs/src/pages/guides/basics.md

 - mode is where you define the way you want to generate your files (default: single - is only one file with everything)
 - target is where the generated will be write by default
 - schemas is where the models will be write.
 - mock is when you want to generate mocks with MSW.
 Rhe will be generated in the target file.
-You can check [here](https://mswjs.io/) to setup them correctly
+You can check <a href="https://mswjs.io/" target="_blank">msw</a> to setup them correctly

 The input options configure the imported specification and also what you want to override on it.